mehalter/mehalter.com/public/man/micah.1.md

 # NAME

-Micah Halter - a developer, researcher, and coffee enthusiast
+Micah Halter - a developer, researcher, and bartender

 # SYNOPSIS